fergaldoyle/vue-form/README.md

 # vue-form

-HTML5 form validation for Vue.js 1.0+.
+Form validation for Vue.js 1.0+.
 Works along side `v-model` but can also be used on your custom form control components (tinymce, select2, tag-editor etc).

 ### Install